-- VM/SSH access: Only Sourcegraph personnel will have access to the actual GCP VM, this is done securely through GCP IAP TCP proxy access only.
-Sourcegraph personnel can make changes or provide data from the VM upon request by the customer.
+- VM/SSH access: Only Sourcegraph personnel will have access to the actual GCP environment, this is done securely through GCP IAP TCP proxy access only.
+Sourcegraph personnel can make changes or provide data from the environment upon request by the customer.

 - Inbound network access: The customer may choose between having the deployment be accessible via the public internet and protected by their SSO provider, or for additional security have the deployment restricted to an allowlist of IP addresses only (such as their corporate VPN, etc.).
 Filtering of the IP allowlist is performed by our WAF provider, Cloudflare.
 Notes, in addition to the customer provided IP allowlist, traffic from well-known public code hosts (e.g. GitHub.com) is also permitted to access selected Sourcegraph endpoints to ensure functionality of certain features.

 - Outbound network access: The Sourcegraph deployment will have unfettered egress TCP/ICMP access, and customers will need to allow the Sourcegraph deployment to contact their code host.
 This can be done by having their code-host be publicly accessible, or by allowing the static IP of the Sourcegraph deployment to access their code host.

 - Web Application Firewall (WAF) protections: All managed instances are proxied through Cloudflare and leverage security features such as rate limiting and the Cloudflare WAF.

 Access can be requested in #it-tech-ops WITH manager approval.

 Every customer managed instance has alerts configured:

-- uptime check - version v1.0 configured in dedicated GCP managed instance project
+- cloud provider-managed uptime check is configured in dedicated GCP managed instance project